Rhinops-Sela/components/README.md

 import os
 #Execution requries current working directory as parameter
 execution = Execution(os.getcwd())
-# access the variables defined in the ui with a fallback to default variables values
+# access the variables defined in the ui with a fallback to
+#default variables values (when USE_AS_DEFAULT is set to ture)
 masters = execution.local["NUMBER_OF_MASTER_NODES"]
 cluster_name = execution.global["CLUSTRE_NAME"]